solana-developers/solana-cookbook/docs/fil/integrations/serum.md

 ---
-title: Serum
+title: OpenBook
 head:
   - - meta
     - name: title
-      content: Solana Cookbook | Building on Serum
+      content: Solana Cookbook | Building on OpenBook
   - - meta
     - name: og:title
-      content: Solana Cookbook | Building on Serum
+      content: Solana Cookbook | Building on OpenBook
   - - meta
     - name: description
-      content: Serum is an innovative CLOB on Solana.
-Learn how to use and build on top of Serum.
+      content: OpenBook is an innovative CLOB on Solana.
+Learn how to use and build on top of OpenBook.
   - - meta
     - name: og:description
-      content: Serum is an innovative CLOB on Solana.
-Learn how to use and build on top of Serum.
+      content: OpenBook is an innovative CLOB on Solana.
+Learn how to use and build on top of OpenBook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png